intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/k8s.md

 - --properties-file: the customized conf properties.
 - --py-files: the extra python packages is needed.
 - --class: scala example class name.
-- --inputDir: input data path of the anomaly detection example.
+- --inputDir: input data path of the nnframe example.
 The data path is the mounted filesystem of the host.
 Refer to more details by [Kubernetes Volumes](https://spark.apache.org/docs/latest/running-on-kubernetes.html#using-kubernetes-volumes).

 ### **4 Know issues**